vikaschouhan/algotrade/README.md

 # Algotrade
 A collection of trading indicators/algorithms for Tradingview (Pinescript) and Amibroker.
 Some of these algorithms have been innovatively designed by me only based on some specific observations.
+This project is made available under GNU GPLv2.